-This is a hotly debated subject amongst developers.
+Lower-offs and bolt belays are a hotly debated subject amongst route developers.

-Whilst the same type of bolt may be used for either a lower off or a bolt belay, the intended purpose of a lower off differs from that of a multi-pitch bolt belay and by regarding them separately it helps to bring structure to this topic.
+Whilst the same type of bolt may be used for either a lower-off or a bolt belay, the intended purpose of a lower-off differs from that of a multi-pitch bolt belay and regarding them separately helps to bring structure to this topic.

-The axial spacing between two anchors has a tremendous influence upon the load bearing capacity.
-The maximum failure load a pair of anchors can be subjected to is only achieved when both breakout cones can develop unrestricted (stress cones not over lapping).
+The axial spacing between two anchors has a tremendous influence on the load-bearing capacity.
+The maximum failure load a pair of anchors can be subjected to is only achieved when both breakout cones can develop unrestricted (stress cones not overlapping).
 With concrete failure and rock, depending on the type, the fixing produces a conical breakout body or stress cone that begins in the area of expansion or from the base of the shaft for a glue-in anchor.
-There are several factors that influence the profile of the cone however for rock climbing anchors installed into concrete with embedment depths between 50mm to 100mm the angle is about 450.
+There are several factors that influence the profile of the cone; however, for rock climbing anchors installed into concrete with embedment depths between 50mm to 100mm, the angle is about 45°.

 - If the embedment depth is very small, a cone failure occurs.